carlosvega20/carlosvega20/README.md

 - I'm currently developing AI-powered tools.
 I am Achiever, Learner, Input, Ideation, Strategic.
 - 🔭 ~~I’m currently~~ I **was** working as a Technical Manager/Software Architect contractor for various companies like Disney, Royal Caribbean, Univision, JP Morgan, etc., through Globant LLC for the past 11 years.
-- 👯 ~~I’m looking to~~ learn more, build more.
+- 👯 I’m looking to learn more, build something new every day.
 - 📫 How to reach me?
+[Linkedin](https://www.linkedin.com/in/carlosandresvega/)